 Now, we’re seeing similar questions when it comes to SaaS providers, such as Snowflake, across the major cloud providers.
 In the coming year, we can expect more competition between cloud providers, offering interoperability services to command an exceptional user experience.
 This multi-cloud interoperability will mark the providers’ commitment to innovation—and their desire to out-innovate other cloud providers to create value for the SaaS ecosystem.

 While markets such as the hospitality and travel hit economic lows during the pandemic, other industries, including the technology sector, have maintained steady momentum.
 I predict this trend will continue over the course of 2021, with more innovation, more IPOs, and more consolidation in the next year.
 VCs will continue to invest in successful technology sectors, leading to new, innovative startups and pushing established players to keep their lead by acquiring some of the newer players.

 For many companies, the COVID-19 pandemic fast-tracked digital transformation, AI, and machine-learning timelines, well beyond the level of innovation that would have happened under normal circumstances.
 For the coming year, companies will continue on their path to AI, likely encountering the age-old balance between the freedom to innovate and the control required by the business.
 As a result, having an enterprise-wide data-security strategy will become even more critical.
 And with the rise of hybrid cloud and multi cloud, companies will need to adopt a comprehensive data-security strategy that accounts for data wherever it resides—whether at rest, in motion, or in use.

-The fun about prognostications in blog posts is that even they’re off the mark, there’s no harm.
+The fun about prognostications in blog posts is that even if they’re off the mark, there’s no harm.
 But failing to protect data can cause irreparable harm to organizations.
 Their customers, employees, and partners expect them to make data security a top priority.
 Hopefully, security is at the top of your list in 2021 as you further pursue digital innovation.